arcbtc/awesome-eco-bitcoin/README.md

 # Awesome-Eco-Bitcoin

-Actual examples of bitcoin having a direct positive environmental impact.
+Examples of bitcoin having a direct positive environmental impact.
 PLEASE PR

 > Join our <a href="https://t.me/bitcoinenviromentalism">telegram</a> of hopeful advocates